 + PRO: Lots of fun activities

-There will be no shortage of things to do for the little ones, with a healthy dose of fun activities available.
-There’s myriad local parks perfect for picnics and play dates, while the Natural Science Museum, zoo, aquarium and a great amusement park mean the kids will never be bored.
+There will be no shortage of fun things to do for the little ones.
+There’s myriad local parks perfect for picnics and play dates, while the Natural Science Museum, zoo, aquarium and a great amusement park all mean the kids will never be bored.

 + PRO: Central location